james-stevens/dns-gslb/README.md

 # Global Server Load-Balancing, Failover, Geo-Targeting and D/DoS Protection using only existing simple DNS features

+In this document, this technique will be referred to as DNS/GSLB.

 ## Disclaimer
 1. This document represents my views and does not reflect on my employer in any way whatsoever.
-2. This technique was not invented by me, but I have been unable to find the original inventor.
-This technique is rarely discussed, hence this document.
+2. DNS/GSLB was not invented by me, but I have been unable to find the original inventor.
+DNS/GSLB is rarely discussed, hence this document.
+I have known about and used DNS/GSLB for some 20 years.
 3. I have really bad dyslexia, so there will be spelling errors & typos.
 It does not effect my ability to conceptualise complex systems.
 In fact there is evidence the opposite is true.

 ## Preamble